woocommerce/woocommerce-gift-cards-coupon-input/readme.txt

 After activating the plugin, the "Have a Gift Card?" form will be hidden, and customers will be able to apply gift card codes using the coupon input field.

+**Note**: This plugin has been created to validate and refine a feature that may be rolled into WooCommerce Gift Cards — or dropped! — in the future.

+**Important**: The code in this plugin is provided “as is”.
+Support via the WordPress.org forum is provided on a **voluntary** basis only.
+If you have an active subscription for WooCommerce Gift Cards, please be aware that WooCommerce Support may not be able to assist you with this experimental plugin.

 == Installation ==